faradayio/numbers/_posts/2010-06-10-200-million-pounds.markdown

 	<li><strong>480 railroad cars</strong> full of coal never burned</li>
 	<li><strong>3 full days</strong> of every US home turning off all their lights</li>
 </ul>

 Thanks everybody for doing your part to prove that working together using <a href="http://brighterplanet.com/products">innovative tools</a>, we can make a very real difference!

---the Brighter Planet team